Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 Bus operators are required to observe the customer loading the bike and note that the customer has secured the bike properly.
 Bus operators will not be required to physically assist the customer.
 On occasion, they may be asked to answer questions regarding the program and the racks.

-One or two bikes can be carried on the rack at any one time.
+Two or three bikes can be carried on the rack at any one time.
 Only 16-inch wheel bikes or larger, with a single seat and two wheels can be carried.
 Bikes with a permanent pannier or child carrier are too heavy and bulky for the racks.
-Key West Department of Transportation (KWDoT) bike racks will not accommodate mopeds, gas powered motor bikes of any kind, or tandem bicycles.
+Key West Department of Transportation (KWDoT) bike racks will not accommodate electric bikes, mopeds, gas powered motor bikes of any kind, or tandem bicycles.

 No. A customer cannot lock a bike on the rack.